 Jeremy Girard was born with six toes on each foot.
 The extra toes were removed before he was a year old, robbing him of any super-powers and ending his crime-fighting career before it even began.
 Unable to battle the forces of evil, he instead works as the Director of Marketing and Head of Web Design/Development for the Providence, Rhode Island based Envision Technology Advisors.
 He also teaches website design and front-end development at the University of Rhode Island.
 His portfolio and blog, at Pumpkin-King.com, is where he writes about all things Web design.

-Like many web professionals, my first instinct was to work longer hours – to come into the office early, stay late, and to give up some of my weekend time.
-While this certainly helped me get more work done, I quickly realized it was not something I could sustain without eventually burning out.
-I knew that if this was going to work, I had to find a way to be more productive within the hours I had available to me.
+Every web professional is different.
+Practices such as turning off email at key times during the day to avoid distractions, taking weekend and vacation time for himself and avoiding filling that time with more work, or attending to professional conferences to keep the passion for web design going, worked wonders for Jeremy Girard’s own productivity.
+Like many web professionals, his first instinct was to work longer hours – to come into the office early, stay late, and to give up some of his own weekend time.
+While this certainly helped him get more work done, he quickly realized it was not something he could sustain without eventually burning out.

 Read more…